aditya-wate/sassy-bot-skill/README.md

 This robot helps with babies tasks on a picroft via gpio. the robot is extra sassy just to liven the mood.

 ## Examples
-* "Rock niam"
+* "Rock baby"
-* "Start rocking niam"
+* "Start rocking baby"
-* "Could you please start rocking niam"
+* "Could you please start rocking baby"
-* "Please start rocking niam"
+* "Please start rocking baby"
 * "Status of the rocker"
 * "Activate rocker"